wso2/esb-connectors/clio/clio-integrated-scenarios/README.txt

 		- Special Notes: (a) If the user decides to fetch contacts from ZohoCrm then initially there should be few records in the user's ZohoCrm account.
 							 This is not required if the user directly gives the contact's details in the request.
-						 (b) A custom field named 'Clio Contact ID' should be created in ZohoCRM API for contacts.
+						 (b) A custom field named 'Clio Contact ID' (single line text) should be created in ZohoCRM API for contacts.
-						 (c) A custom field named 'Current SimpleNote Key' should be created in Clio for contacts as a prerequisite.
+						 (c) A custom field named 'Current SimpleNote Key' (single line text) should be created in Clio for contacts as a prerequisite.

 	[ii] Case-002
 		- Purpose:	(a) Retrieve the contents of selected notes in SimpleNote and create them as matters in Clio under the contact identified by the name of the tag to which the note belongs.